-The site is located at Bell Park in Sudbury, surrounding the Grace Hartman Amphitheatre.
-Closest major intersection is York St. & Paris St., where parking can be found.
+The site is located at 900 Paris Street, in Sudbury’s Bell Park, surrounding the Grace Hartman Amphitheatre.
+The closest major intersection is York St. & Paris St., where parking can be found.
 No parking is available directly on-site.

 You can also check out our Facebook group for ride sharing, another great way to get to the fest.

 There is parking right across the street from Bell Park (Paris & York), and at the old hospital lot directly beside the park, however it is even better if you can walk, ride a bike, or take public transit, as the parking lot gets jammed full quite quickly.
 Plus, it’s better for the environment!
 No parking is available directly on the festival site, no exceptions.

 - There is limited chair seating at the main stages, and nonexistent at the acoustic stages, so it is most important to BYOS – bring your own seat (canvas camp chairs or blankets are ideal).
 Please refrain from bringing camp or lawn chairs in their own bags (please bring out of bag).
 FOR SAFETY REASONS, CERTAIN TYPES OF CHAIRS WILL NOT BE PERMITTED IN THE GRACE HARTMAN AMPHITHEATRE.
 OLD-STYLE FOLDING LAWN CHAIRS LIKE THESE ARE NOT CONSIDERED SAFE DUE TO INCLINE.
 Generally, chairs should have 4 points of contact with the ground to ensure everyone’s safety.

 - This is an open-air event, so remember to bring sun protection (hat, sunscreen, clothing).
 Rain sometimes falls on the festival, so pay attention to weather reports and bring foul weather gear if there is a possibility of rain.